 The position of the Chairman of the Board is held by A Hunter.
 The position of Chief Executive Officer (CEO) is held by M J Horsley.
 These positions are separate with a view to maintaining an effective segregation of duties between management of the Board and the day to day management of the business.

-P Rogerson and J Burnham are independent non-executive members of the Board of Northern Gas Networks Limited.
+P Rogerson and J Burnham are independent non-executive members of the Board.